 kentucky bourbon butter cake

-What type of bundt pan did you use to bake this Kentucky bourbon butter cake?
+What type of bundt pan did you use?

 I used this beautiful Nordic Ware Brilliance Bundt pan (which I’ve also used to make this black and white pound cake).
 In the past, I’ve also made this bundt cake in this Nordic Ware ProForm Bundt pan and this Nordic Ware Heritage Bundt pan.
 I was able to turn out the bundt cake without any issues in all three pans.